-In Mathematics, emphasis will be laid on problem solving skills.
-Ability to apply mathematical concepts in given contexts will be tested in varied ways.
-The weighting of the two main assessment objectives is given in table 2.
+In Mathematics, emphasis will be laid on knowledge and understanding of mathematical concepts and problem solving skills.
+Ability to apply mathematical concepts in given contexts will be assessed in varied ways.
+The weighting of the assessment objectives is given in table 2.